yp717/digitalfootprint-earth/README.md

 DigitalFootprint.earth is a trifecta of tools that:

-1. **Brings the impact you have when using the internet to life through interactive storytelling using maps!** Using mathematics and ESRI's mapping technology, we can estimate and visualize the CO2 produced when you navigate to any given webpage.
+1. **Brings the impact you have when using the internet to life through interactive storytelling using maps to help us understand our human impact!** Using mathematics and ESRI's mapping technology, we can estimate and visualize the CO2 produced when you navigate to any given webpage.
 ESRI's ArcGIS API takes seemingly meaningless data and translates it into a tangible story that shows how serious the impact of the internet can be on our planet.

 2. **Helps you reduce the impact your site has on the enviroment.** We investigate a site's hosting, CDN, performance and size to suggest mechanisms for improvement.
 Our research during this hack found that the steps we need to take toward making the internet greener are simple and awareness is the biggest challenge.